Everything you need to know about Construction Estimating Software

 While manual takeoffs were once the standard, most professionals now use digital tools or construction estimating software to streamline the process.
 These tools speed up calculations while reducing human error, though it’s always wise to double-check for accuracy.

 For instance, Beam AI uses AI to do takeoffs for you.
-Estimators save 90% of their time using AI takeoff software
+Estimators save 90% of their time using AI takeoff software.

 Stay in regular contact with your suppliers to anticipate shortages or price increases.
 Strong relationships give you the advantage of getting early access to new materials or special deals before they become widely available.
 Strategic supplier partnerships are just as important as cost savings; they give you leverage when things don’t go as planned.

-Estimating direct costs
+Calculate direct costs

 Labor Costs